anishg93/RAG-vs-CRAG/README.md

 This project aims to provide a detailed analysis of RAG and CRAG, highlighting their key differences, advantages, and potential use cases.
 We will explore:

-- The fundamental difference between RAG and CRAG
+- Implementation user guide for both RAG and CRAG agents
 - Comparative performance
-- Practical implementation details
+- Implementation difference between both RAG and CRAG

 By the end of this project, we hope to offer insights into which method may be more suitable for specific scenarios and how these technologies can be further developed to improve NLP systems.